DASS 21: Depression Anxiety & Stress Scale + Free Online Test

 The DASS has been designed to be used as a self-administered measurement.
-That is, the instructions provided by the measure is generally enough to allow the DASS to be completed by a participant with no additional intervention.
+That is, the instructions provided by the measure are generally enough to allow the DASS to be completed by a participant with no additional intervention.
 This makes the DASS effective to be delivered in an online self-serve format, however with the caveat this the result is not a diagnosis.
 Instead, it may provide a prompt for an individual to seek professional help and pursue psychoeducation.

 Should the DASS be offered to individuals via the Driven Resilience App under the direction of a coach, it is important that the presence of the coach doesn’t influence the results.
 This can be done by following the guidelines below.

-Providing instructions around the DASS
+Providing instructions for the DASS